Benefits, features and limitations of the assister portal.

 - For brokers, associations made through the assister portal streamline the Agent of Record process.

-The assister portal is an important tool for helping consumers successfully apply and enroll in health care coverage.
-However, there are some things that cannot be done using the portal:
+The assister portal is an important tool for helping consumers however, there are some things that cannot be done using the portal:

 - Consumer notices are not visible through the assister portal.
-To check the current status of a consumer's application, the consumer will need to log into their own account to view notices or you can contact the ARC or Broker Line.
+To check the current status of a consumer's application, the consumer will need to log into their own account to view notices or MNsure-certified assisters can contact the ARC or Broker Service Line.

 - The assister portal does not allow assisters to correct errors or report changes to an application that has been submitted.
 Assister must follow current procedures for correcting application errors or reporting life event changes.